brunobrr/bdc/README.md

 ### Package website

-See BDC package website (<https://brunobrr.github.io/bdc/>) for detailed explanation on each step of the workflow.
+See *bdc* package website (<https://brunobrr.github.io/bdc/>) for detailed explanation on each step of the workflow.

 ### Getting help